 Which 12.9-inch iPad Pro should you buy?

-The iPad Pro offers the biggest screen ever on an Apple tablet (12.9 inches), a super-fast processor (the A9X), a solid 8Mp rear-facing camera (if you can imagine using a device as big as that for photography), and a user experience that looks more than capable of replacing a laptop.
+The iPad Pro offers the biggest screen ever on an Apple tablet (12.9 inches), a super-fast processor (the A10X Fusion - although this is also available on the Pro 10.5in), an excellent 12Mp rear-facing camera with flash (if you can imagine using a device as big as that for photography), and a user experience that looks more than capable of replacing a laptop.

 But on the down side, it's far less portable than even the mid-size iPads (even though it remains admirably slim, the sheer screen area makes it a handful) and ruinously expensive.

 As has become an annoying tradition with iOS devices lately, the storage options for the iPad Pro have a big hole in the middle.
-There's no 64GB option: it's either go budget, with 32GB (probably a little on the low side for a work, creative, or gaming device); or go big with either 128GB, which we can confirm can be filled up but only if you spend a year reviewing games and make a real effort not to delete anything; or the new and frankly alarming 256GB, which is for serious film editors and creative design users only.
+There's no 128GB option: it's either go budget (if you can call £769 'budget'), with 64GB (which ought to be comfortably enough for most users, although it may be a little on the low side for a work, creative, or gaming device); or go big with either 256GB or the new and frankly alarming 512GB, either of which are for serious film editors and creative design users, or people with enormous libraries of apps, games, videos and songs.

 This is a personal decision, of course, but we can offer a little guidance.
 The things that tend to take up all the space are (in order of size, starting with the biggest): movies; TV shows; games; music; photos and other images; documents.

 But bear in mind that plenty of people coped with just 16GB on their entry-level iPhones, iPad minis, and iPad Airs before Apple cut the 16GB option, and it can be done.
-32GB is more of a mid-level storage option than a bargain-basement bare minimum.
+We view 64GB as a mid-level storage option, not at all a bargain-basement bare minimum.

 We look at the question of storage in slightly more detail in a later section of this article: How much storage does my iPad need?